 Recoveries of banded birds are bringing to light much information about the migrations, habits, lengths of life and causes of death of wild and hand reared New Zealand birds.

 The success of the banding scheme depends, to a large extent, on the reporting of bands by members of the public who find them.
-Every band returned adds another item of information and may even mean an entirely new discovery.
+Every band recorded adds another item of information and may even mean an entirely new discovery.

-If you find a banded bird
+If you find a banded bird (alive or dead)

 Apart from ducks and other game birds, which are shot for sport, no bird seen wearing a band should be harmed, for it may be under observation by the bander.